ginkgo-project/ginkgo/doc/_doxygen/mainpage.md

+This is the main page for the Ginkgo library API documentation.

 ## Topics

 The Ginkgo library can be grouped into modules which form the basic building blocks of Ginkgo.
 The topics can be summarized as follows: